Najeeb-Mohammad-Khan/Verilog-HDL/Code Examples/Digital Circuits/READ ME.md

-This Directory contains the Verilog Code Examples Created by me.
+#This Directory contains the DIGITAL CIRCUITS Examples Created by me.

 These examples contains Verilog Code modules along with their test fixture, signal analysis(Simulation) and their symbolic representation.